Historic Jefferson, Texas

 Jefferson was once the second largest city in Texas and was as deep into the Frontier West that the steamboats could travel from New Orleans.
 A bustling port town, the area that now houses the shops and restaurants in downtown Jefferson, was a seedy wharf full of brothels, taverns and gambling halls.
 Gunfights and duels at sunset were common affairs and no self respecting citizen would find themselves in this part of town without having business here.

-This violent past is the reason why Jefferson is considered to be the most haunted city in Texas.
+This violent past is the reason why historic Jefferson, Texas is considered to be the most haunted city in the state.

 The steamboats no longer travel to Jefferson and the Dallas Street Wharf’s have long ago been reclaimed by nature.
-The hustle and bustle of this important city of commerce is gone and Jefferson is now a town of only 2,000 people.
+The hustle and bustle of this important city of commerce is gone and historic Jefferson, Texas is now a town of only 2,000 people.

 Today, this now quiet town stands as a testament to it’s past.
 Old antebellum homes have been lovingly restored by their owners and are often offered for tours.
 The brothels and warehouses of Jefferson’s unruly past, are now cute shops and amazing restaurants.
 The courtrooms and jail houses of yesteryear now house museums.
 The brothels and gambling halls are long gone and this gentile town is now considered to the Bed and Breakfast capitol of Texas.